Iteration 10: Distribution using Broker II

 Multi Type Dispatching The implementations of multi type dispatching is functionally correct, sub invokers are cohesively and correctly associated with specific types, and the code is clean.
 The report document process and resulting code correctly.

-Functional complete The HotStone mandatory project is functionally complete, i.e., all mandatory and optional requirements are implemented correctly.
-(You do not need to implement optional exercises, like ThetaStone, this is just extra points awarded if you have done so).
+Functional complete The HotStone mandatory project is functionally complete, i.e., all mandatory requirements are implemented correctly.
+No items on the backlog except optional ones (like ThetaStone).